 § 7-6-17.
 Bylaws and other powers in emergency.

-(a) The board of directors of any corporation may adopt emergency bylaws, which are, notwithstanding any different provision contained in this chapter or in the articles of incorporation or bylaws, operative during any emergency in the conduct of the affairs of the corporation resulting from an attack on the United States or any nuclear or atomic disaster.
+(a) The board of directors of any corporation may adopt emergency bylaws, that are, notwithstanding any different provision contained in this chapter or in the articles of incorporation or bylaws, operative during any emergency in the conduct of the affairs of the corporation resulting from an attack on the United States or any nuclear or atomic disaster.
 The emergency bylaws may make any provision that may be practical and necessary for the circumstances of the emergency, including provisions that:

 (1) A meeting of the board of directors may be called by any officer or director in the manner and under the conditions that are prescribed in the emergency bylaws;